-At the consortium for ‘Digital History of Telecom and Exchanges in Finland and Sweden’ we make full use of the opportunities arising from the “big data revolution” in the humanities and social sciences.
+At the DIGIHIST Consortium, we make full use of the opportunities arising from the “big data revolution” in the humanities and social sciences.
 By working closely together on methodological issues we have developed a unique research design centered around collaboration across research institutions and empirical cases.
-Currently we are 8 researchers (4 senior, 3 doctoral student and 1 research assistant) working together on four empirical cases.
+Currently, we are 9 researchers (5 faculty and 4 doctoral students) working together on an expanding set of empirical cases.

-Our current work adopts a 2 by 2 research design where we study the co-evolution of technology and regulation of two industries (financial exchanges and telecom) in two national contexts (Finland and Sweden).
-To date we have gathered and digitized over 12000 unique sources and conducted over 40 oral history interviews in these cases.
+Our current work adopts a 2 by 3 research design where we study the co-evolution of technology and regulation of three industries (financial exchanges, telecom, and forest) in two national contexts (Finland and Sweden).
+To date, we have gathered and digitized over 12000 unique sources and conducted over 40 oral history interviews in these cases.

 |Financial Exchanges||Stockholm Stock Exchange, OM (Options Exchange)||Helsinki Stock Exchange, SOM (Options Exchange)|